palavrapasse/import/README.md

     . -t $docker_tag
 ```

-To run the service container, for instance:
+To run the tool container, for instance:

 ```bash
 docker run import --help